Staircase Design Guidelines

 Going

 This is the horizontal distance between each step.
-The going is measured by nosing to the nosing.
-Regarding building regulations, the minimum distance is 220mm, while the maximum is 300mm.
+The going is measured by measuring the difference of the nosing one step to the next.
+As per UK staircase design building regulations, the minimum distance is 220mm and the maximum is 300mm.

 Nosing